flybywiresim/docs/docs/fbw-a32nx/support/exp.md

 ### Vertical Guidance Issues

 - There has been a large number of reports indicating that the T/D was placed too late.
 This will be investigated this further, but we ask you to please check your arrival routing for any odd path drawings.
-These are not unusual for the speed predictions of VNAV do not affect the LNAV path computations yet, which causes certain turns to be drawn at a larger radius than what will actually be flown.
+These are not unusual, for the speed predictions of VNAV do not affect the LNAV path computations yet, which causes certain turns to be drawn at a larger radius than what will actually be flown.
 Consequently, VNAV will calculate a profile with more track mileage than what is realistically available and place the T/D too late.
 - There is a problem with manually inserted constraints right now, where they are ignored or treated wrongly.
 Be aware of this and, if possible, advise if you have added any constraints manually when reporting an issue with the profile calculation.
 This is crucial in helping us identify and reproduce your issue.
 - LNAV does not use VNAV speed predictions yet.
 This means that an approach path will not be forecasted properly.
 Furthermore, the T/D (Top of Descent) could be misplaced, since the system expects more track miles.
 - The descent guidance does not use the speed margins properly yet.
 The aircraft does not speed up to catch a profile below it.